scottoffen/pipeforge/docs/docs/index.md

 ---
-sidebar_position: 1
+sidebar_position: 0
 title: Getting Started
 ---

 # Welcome to PipeForge

-PipeForge is a lightweight, composable, lazy-instantiation pipeline framework for .NET.
-It simplifies step-based processing while remaining discoverable and testable.
-Inspired by middleware pipelines and modern dependency injection patterns, PipeForge gives you structured control over sequential logic flows - without the ceremony.
+PipeForge is a lightweight, composable pipeline framework for .NET that makes step-based workflows easy to build, test, and maintain.
+With lazy instantiation and modern dependency injection, it gives you structured control over execution flow - without the heavy scaffolding of base classes, rigid lifecycles, or tightly coupled framework logic.
+Inspired by the simplicity of middleware pipelines, PipeForge favors clear, minimal structure over hidden complexity.

-Pipelines operate on a specific class known as the **context**.
-Each pipeline step is a discrete unit of work, written in code and annotated with metadata indicating its order and (optional) filter.
-These steps are lazily instantiated and executed in sequence by the pipeline runner.
+Each pipeline operates on a specific class called the **context**, which flows through each step in sequence.
+Steps are discrete units of work, written as regular code and annotated with metadata to define their order and optional filters.
+They’re lazily instantiated - only created when needed - and executed by the pipeline runner.

-At any point, the pipeline can **short-circuit**, halting execution - and preventing the instantiation of any remaining steps.
+At any point, a step can **short-circuit** the pipeline, halting further execution and preventing the instantiation of remaining steps.

 ## Sample Context